 Perfect for your Cars birthday party, these super cute pit pass invitations will make each kid feel like an extra special VIP.
 Get the free printout and tutorial to easily make your own.

-Despite not knowing where the party would even be held (we are doing some construction at home), I had already begun to make the invitations weeks ago.
+Despite not knowing where the party would even be held (we are doing some construction at home), I had already begun to make the invitations for our Cars birthday party weeks ago.